Cambodia

 Bobbins of silk at the Artisans d’Angkor Silk Farm.

-Motorbikes go by on a Siem Reap street, some filled with three passengers, others with heavy cargo.
+Motorbikes drive along a Siem Reap street, some filled with three passengers, others with heavy cargo.
+There is a palm tree overhead and a gold archway leading to a temple.

 People and cargo pack motorbikes on a Siem Reap street.